-Join Bob Levine for an in-depth discussion in this video Creating content for basic MSOs, part of Developing Multistate Objects in InDesign.
+Join Bob Levine for an in-depth discussion in this video Creating content for basic MSOs, part of InDesign: Multistate Objects.

 - For those of you with access to the exercise files I've opened a file in chapter two, 02-01 called creating content.indd.
 Now if you don't have access to the exercise files that's okay.
 You can work along with your own content.
 Multistate objects can range from the most basic of slide shows up to very complex layouts containing text, images, and interactive content.
 There are however certain techniques you'll be using with almost every one of them.